-Case V:16, History
+Case V:16

-This case was previously reported, and, therefore, only a brief description is provided.
-This patient was known to be "deaf" from approximately the age of 4 years.
+History-This case was previously reported 6, and hence, only a brief description is provided.
+This patient was known to be "deaf" from about the age of 4 years.
 He developed language and enjoyed singing.
 He started to lose vision at age 48 and developed typical neurologic symptoms of dystonia and dysphagia in his late 50s.
 He died at age 67 from pneumonia, and the right temporal bone was removed at 29.5 hours postmortem.

-Figure 2A shows the cytocochleogram.
+Histopathology-Figure 2A shows the cytocochleogram.
 The inner ear shows near-total loss of cochlear neurons.
-When compared with normative data from age-matched controls, 92% of the neurons are missing.
+When compared to normative data from age-matched controls, 92% of the neurons are missing.
 The total cochlear neuronal count is 1,765.
-Except for some slight losses in the apical turn, other structures within the cochlea are preserved, including outer and inner hair cells and supporting cells of the organ of Corti, stria vascularis, tectorial membrane, spiral limbus, and the spiral ligament.
-Within the vestibular system, there is a severe loss of vestibular ganglion cells (total count, 4,638, which is a 76% loss compared with age-matched controls).
-The sensory and supporting cells of the vestibular sense organs and the vestibular membranous labyrinth appear normal.
-Cells of the geniculate ganglion of the facial nerve appear healthy and are present in normal numbers.
+Except for some slight losses in the apical turn, other structures within the cochlea are preserved, including outer and inner hair cells and supporting cells of the organ of Corti, stria vascularis, tectorial membrane, spiral limbus and the spiral ligament.
+Within the vestibular system, there is a severe loss of vestibular ganglion cells (total count = 4,638, which is a 76% loss compared to age-matched controls).
+The sensory and supporting cells of the geniculate ganglion of the facial nerve appear healthy and are present in normal numbers.
 The specimen also contains a part of the trigeminal ganglion, whose neurons are present in normal numbers.
-The external and middle ears as well as the mastoid and otic capsule appear normal.
+The external and middle ears, as well as the mastoid and otic capsule appear normal.

-Case V:3, History
+Case V:3

-This patient developed HL around the age of 3 years and was known to be "deaf" from approximately the age of 7.
+History-This patient developed hearing loss around the age of 3 years and was known to be "deaf" from about the age of 7.
 He developed some language and attended a school for the deaf.
-No formal audiometric studies were performed.
+No formal audiometric studies were done.
 He had normal mental function in early life with good social skills.
-He developed the typical features of the MTS syndrome later in adult life including spasticity, dystonia, aggressive behavior, paranoia, and dementia.
-He had ataxia of hand movements and of gait as well as photophobia and visual loss.
+He developed the typical features of the MTS syndrome later in adult life including spasticity, dystonia, aggressive behavior, paranoia and dementia.
+He had ataxia of hand movements and of gait, as well as photophobia and visual loss.
 He suffered from a fracture of the femur at age 51.
 His terminal illness was precipitated by a bout of esophagitis leading to bloody vomiting and progressive deterioration of his general health.
 He died at the age of 63.
 The cause of death is not known.
 His body was refrigerated until autopsy was performed at 72 hours postmortem.
 The left ear is available for study.

-There is a large, central perforation of the tympanic membrane along with tympanosclerosis and thickening of the pars propria of the surrounding drum remnant.
+Histopathology-There is a large central perforation of the tympanic membrane along with tympanosclerosis and thickening of the pars propria of the surrounding drum remnant.
 The submucosa of the middle ear and mastoid is thickened and infiltrated with lymphocytes and round cells.
-There are fibrocystic changes involving the round window niche and parts of the epitympanum, mesotympanum, and mastoid.
-The ossicles show small areas of resorption of bone surrounding vascular spaces, but the ossicular chain is in
+There are fibrocystic changes involving the round window niche and parts of the epitympanum, mesotympanum and mastoid.
+The ossicles show small areas of resorption of bone surrounding vascular spaces but the ossicular chain is in continuity.
+The otic capsule appears normal.
+These changes in the middle ear and mastoid are consistent with a diagnosis of inactive chronic otitis media.